racket/rhombus/design/sequence/repetition.md

 [tail_n, ...] // => [2, 3]
 ```

-Using `tail_n` above not in a repetion content would be a syntax
+Using `tail_n` above not in a repetition content would be a syntax
 error.
 Here's another example, this time with ellipses in a function
 argument list and function call: